MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/cloud-models-monitor-overview.md

 This article describes the recommended monitoring strategy for each of the cloud deployment models and is part of a series in [the cloud monitoring guide](./index.md).

-When you've determined your [cloud monitoring strategy](/azure/cloud-adoption-framework/strategy/monitoring-strategy#high-level-modeling), including the cloud deployment models you will operate, you need to accommodate for monitor strategies.
+When you've determined your [cloud monitoring strategy](/azure/cloud-adoption-framework/strategy/monitoring-strategy#high-level-modeling), including the cloud deployment models you'll operate, you need to accommodate for monitor strategies.

 The typical cloud deployment models to monitor are:

-- **Public cloud**: When deploying to the public Azure cloud.
+- **Public cloud**: When deploying to the global Azure cloud.
 - **Hybrid**: When you have both on-premises and public cloud resources to monitor.
-A common scenario is that you are gradually migrating to the cloud, which means you need to monitor a hybrid environment.
+A common scenario is that you're gradually migrating to the cloud, which means you need to monitor a hybrid environment.
 - **Private cloud**: When you operate a private cloud like Azure Stack.

 During the implementation of a cloud deployment model monitoring strategy, evaluate these points: